davidbau/baukit/README.md

 ## Improved basic dataset objects

-`ParallelImageFolder` is faster and provides more features than pytorch `ImageFolder` including the ability to gather multiple streams of parallel data tensors (such as segmentations and images).
+`ImageFolderSet` is faster and provides more features than pytorch `ImageFolder` including the ability to gather multiple streams of parallel data tensors (such as segmentations and images).